bcgsc/TASR/tasr_v1.6.2/TASR-readme.txt

--o  Minimum number of reads needed to call a base during an extension (default -o 2) -r  Minimum base ratio used to accept a overhang consensus base (default -r 0.7) -k  Target sequence word size to hash (default -k 15)
+-o  Minimum number of reads needed to call a base during an extension (default -o 2) -r  Minimum base ratio used to accept a overhang consensus base (default -r 0.7) -k  Target sequence word size to hash (default -k 15) -u  Re-use NGS reads (-u 0 = no, default = yes, optional) -i  Independent (de novo) assembly  i.e Targets used to recruit reads for de novo assembly, not guide/seed reference-based assemblies (-i 1 = yes (default), 0 = no, optional)

--l  Bloom filter* containing kmers to exclude (built -k, optional) *This option only in TASR-Bloom

--u  Re-use NGS reads (-u 1 = yes, default = no, optional) -i  Independent (de novo) assembly  i.e Targets used to recruit reads for de novo assembly, not guide/seed reference-based assemblies (-i 1 = yes, default = no, optional)
   Note: if -i is set to 1, -u will be forced-set to 0 (not re-using reads) -c  Quality-clip candidate reads (-c 1 = yes, default = no, optional) -q Phred quality score threshold (bases with -q XX and less will be clipped, default -q 10, optional)